aaravsharma17/pet-haven/README.md

 # integrated-pet-haven
-This is an integrated module for the final Project for Course : Software Engineering Project Mentor :  Ms. Pooja Gowda
+This is an integrated module for the final Project for Course : Software Engineering

+\n
+Project Mentor :
+-Ms. Pooja Gowda
 Team Members :
 - Aarav Vashishtha
 - Sumit Kumar Jha